 Lifelong friendships and professional networking opportunities are some of the priceless perks afforded to first responders.
 Aside from forging close and enduring bonds with crew members who more closely resemble family, first responders benefit from working with a diverse group of people, each with varying ideas, skillsets, and problem-solving approaches.
 Because of these connections, first responders are often more capable of seeing outside their own experiences and empathizing with others.
 Even further, first responders can serve as a vital link between community members and emergency service officials during a crisis or disaster.

-Likewise, access to the latest trainings and industry conferences also leaves room for constant growth.
+Likewise, access to the latest training and industry conferences also leaves room for constant growth.
 Besides being necessary to retain certification, these informative and enriching activities represent regular opportunities to socialize with and learn from well-respected peers and mentors.

 Forging friendships and being proud of what you do are intrinsically important, but these purpose-driven rewards don’t actually pay the bills or alleviate retirement concerns.
 That said, there are few careers outside public service that offer the same iron-clad benefit packages and employment assurances as those provided to emergency responders.

 No, the annual wages generally aren’t overly generous, and the overtime hours can be grueling, but there is a light at the end of the tunnel.
-For starters, first responders’ health and dental insurance benefits are often top notch.
+For starters, first responders’ health and dental insurance benefits are often top-notch.
 Equally important, working for a public service agency usually means having access to a multitude of investment, educational, and retirement options.

 But perhaps the most attractive aspect comes from longstanding job stability.
 Aside from the fact that as long as emergencies exist, first responders will always be necessary, there are typically protections in place to deter mass layoffs and baseless terminations.
 We’ve all heard the expression that government is “recession-proof,” which although naively simplified, does point to the stability difference, relative to many roles of their commercial counterparts.